 General Course Information

-Course Code ECON 4014 Course Econometrics IV (H) Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites A minimum of a Credit in ECON 3502 Restrictions Available only to students enrolled in the Bachelor of Economics (Honours) program Course Description The objective of this course is to study more advanced topics in econometrics.
-Students are expected to have knowledge in statistics and multiple regression models at the level of Econometrics III/PG or equivalent.
-Topics typically include linear regression models, instrument variables (IV) estimation, generalized method of moment (GMM), maximum likelihood estimation (MLE), limited dependent variable (LDV) models, treatment effect and sample selection corrections, panel data methods, Monte Carlo simulations and bootstrap methods.
-The emphasis is on understanding the models and the related theories.
-Through the course, we will apply the theories developed to real-world data and interpret the estimation results in many different respects.
+Course Code ECON 4014 Course Econometrics IV (H) Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites A minimum of a Credit in ECON 3502 Restrictions Available only to students enrolled in the Bachelor of Economics (Honours) program Course Description The objective of this course is to study more advanced topics on micro-econometrics.
+Students are expected to have knowledge in calculus, statistics and multiple regression models at the level of Econometrics III or equivalent.
+Topics include linear regression model, some topics on regression, bootstrap, generalized method of moment (GMM), empirical likelihood (EL), instrument variables (IV) estimation, panel data methods, simultaneous equation models, limited dependent variable models, and sample selection corrections.
+The emphasis is on understanding the models and theories.
+Through the course, we will also apply econometric estimation methods to real-world data and interpret the estimation results in many different respects.

 Course Coordinator: Dr Firmin Doko TchatokaOffice location: Nexus 10, Level 4, Room 4.47